responsible-ai-collaborative/nlp-lambdas/README.md

 ## GitHub Actions for CI/CD
 This project includes a workflow designed to enable CI/CD deployment of the repo onto AWS servers.
 The [deployment workflow](./.github/workflows/cdk.yml) can be found in the [```.github/workflows``` directory](./.github/workflows).
 This project runs a series of testing actions in it's Deployment workflow as well as any pushes and a pull request to main.
 This is done through local environment testing through AWS SAM and ensures that both the lambda and api configuration is correct.

-## Future Development
-Going forward we have created a list of features that still need to implemented, created, or integrated.
-These remaining features will ensure that this project will be easy to access, use, and expand upon.

-Major remaining deliverables:
-- Create Github Action to update database information used in CosineSimilarity Calculation
-- Create a fully-fledged and all-encompassing Test Suite
-- Create Github Action to trigger our Test Suite

 ## Manual/Local Deployment
-1. Clone the project to your development environment:
+1. Clone the project to your development environment and navigate to the project directory:
     ```bash
     git clone <https://github.com/responsible-ai-collaborative/nlp-lambdas>
+    cd nlp-lambdas
     ```

-2. Initialize and Update the HuggingFace Longerformer Model Submodule:
+2. Initialize and update the HuggingFace Longerformer model submodule:
     ```bash
     git submodule init
     git submodule update